ssenmosip/mosip-temp-documentation/MOSIP-Functional-Requirement-Specifications.md

 ### 6.4 Document Upload
 Enables scan and upload supporting doc such as POA and POI
 ### 6.5 Fingerprint Capture
-Captures the finger print data and determines the quality of the data
+Captures the fingerprint data and determines the quality of the data
 ### 6.6 Iris Capture
 Captures the iris data and determines the quality of the data
 ### 6.7 Face Capture